cx-prog-lang/.github/profile/README.md

 ## Benefit Categories

-Cx features consider the following categories of potential benefits to legacy C:
+Cx features consider the following categories of potential benefits to vanilla C:

  - **B1.
 Code Resiliency/Safety**: improves code resiliency and safety against future use or changes.
  - **B2.
 Development Productivity**: promotes productivity in using the language.